 A great place to camp is just before you head down to the river.
 You get a great view of the Raven Glacier as well as the stark terrain gouged by it.

-If you do the traverse with Eagle River, the smart move is to start at the Crow Pass side, as the elevation would be mostly downhill if you do.
+If you do the entire traverse to Eagle River, the smart move is to start at the Crow Pass side, as the elevation would be mostly downhill if you do.
 Be aware that midway you will have to ford the river where it may be waist high and chilly (it may be lower or higher depending on when you do the hike and the previous rainfall).

 If you're going to do the traverse to Eagle River, parking at the Nature Center is $5 a day.
 Your Chugach State Park pass is not valid there.
 They usually consider overnight one day.